rtroncosogar/consensysInterview/README.md

   ## How can we improve the speed?

- In the current version, seems like we have found the optimal solution, but if you can provide any other approach will be very appreciated.
+ In the current version, seems like we have found the optimal solution, but if you can provide any other approach, it will be very appreciated.
+So forks and pull request are very welcomed.

  If you have any doubt, please feel free to contact to me at rtroncosogar@gmail.com

- Any fork or pull request will be apreciated.